 Using Apache Kafka for Stream Processing: Common Use Cases

 Using Apache Kafka for stream processing is a popular option for teams who want to manage and route their streaming data.
 Better yet, this approach can be applied to use cases across many industries.
-In this blog, we look at how Apache Kafka is used for stream processing and outline use cases for gaming, internet of things, and financial industries.
+In this blog, we look at how stream processing with Kafka works and outline use cases for gaming, internet of things, and financial industries.

 About Apache Kafka